gmf05/stats/enhancement/README.txt

 Example
 =======

-This is an example of enhancement (also called suppression) where tax rate is regressed on business acreage proportion and residential big lot acreage proportion.
-Because of enhancement, the variance explained by the full model (R^2) is higher than the sum of variance explained in individual models.
+Here tax rate is regressed on business acreage proportion and residential big lot acreage proportion.
+This is an example of enhancement: the variance explained by the full model (R^2) is higher than the sum of variance explained in individual models.

 See Friedman and Wall (2005).
 Graphical Views of Suppression and Multicollinearity in Multiple Linear Regression.
 The American Statistician, 59 (2): 127-136.